chilupa/posts-redux-app/README.md

 yarn add node-sass
 ```

 Added one line in develop branch without creating any feature branch.
+Also adding this for rebase.